Here's a fun idea for you. Make a Gnome Pop-up card with a mushroom house on the inside. It's a perfect Christmas card.

 - Finally, add glitter and snowflakes, if desired

 For more details on to help you make the Gnome Pop-Up card, read on.
-Also here is a video which shows you how the make the pop-up part of the card.
+Also here is a video which shows you how to construct the pop-up part of the card.

-First, get the pattern to make the pop-up card.
-The pattern is available in two formats – as a printable file, the PDF file and as an SVG file, the scalable vector graphics file for cutting machines like the Cricut or Silhouette Cameo.
+First, get the pattern - Design No. 98 - to make the pop-up card.
+The pattern is available in two formats - as a printable file, the PDF file and as an SVG file, the scalable vector graphics file for cutting machines like the Cricut or Silhouette Cameo.

-And if you don’t have the password, just subscribe to my Paper Glitter Glue newsletter with the form below to get the password immediately.
-Then you can download the pattern from the library.
+And if you don't have the password, just subscribe to my Paper Glitter Glue newsletter with the form below to get the password immediately.
+Then you can download any free pattern from the Paper Glitter Glue library.